All Episodes

 I don't know.

-and they say there's no evidence of any ties between the shooter and left wing groups, but you've lived in the world long enough that you know that the left leaning media is a little bit desperate to not indicate that things went exactly the way the conservatives said they would,
+But you've lived in the world long enough that you know that the left-leaning media is a little bit desperate to not indicate that things went exactly the way the conservatives said they would, which is if you keep going in this direction, it's going to look like this.

-I think the right would say, and uh the left, of course, can't say anything like that.
+And the left, of course, can't say anything like that.

-So they have to say there's no evidence found between the shooter and left wing groups.
+So they have to say there's no evidence found between the shooter and left-wing groups.

 Do you think that'll stand?